ALib C++ Library

 tools/ideplugins/gdb/alibpp.py

 We think the biggest problem of the concept is that the contract between the debugger and the printers is not duly specified.
 This means, it is not clear, what the printers should deliver and which format to use.
-Now, different IDEs seem to interpret the output of such printers differently and the development of the script was a pain...and with new types it is never finished.
-Nevertheless, they are very helpful, of-course.
+Now, different IDEs seem to interpret the output of such printers differently, and the development of the script was a pain... and with new types it is never finished.
+Nevertheless, they are very helpful, of course and work well in JetBrains CLion

 tools/DoxygenGraphTemplateInstanceRemover